Looney Tunes: Back in Action: Casting

+Filming

-On the film, Dante stated, "It's a gagfest.
+On the film, Dante explained, "It's a gagfest.
 Not having a particularly strong story, it just goes from gag to gag and location to location.
 It's not a particularly compelling narrative, but, of course, that's not where the charm of the movie is supposed to lie."
-On the subject of filming, Dante stated that each scene with animated characters would be shot three times; first a rehearsal with a fake stuffed stand-in, then with nothing in the frame, and lastly, with a "mirror ball" in the shot to indicate to the computers where the light sources were.
-Afterwards, the animators would start their work and put the characters in the frame.
-According to Dante, a "problem" occurred when the studio executives grew tired of the film's jokes and wanted them to be changed.
-As a result, the studio brought in twenty-five gag writers to try to write jokes that were short enough for the voice actors to dub into an animated character's mouth.
+On the subject of filming, Dante stated that each scene with animated characters would be shot three times; first a rehearsal with fake stuffed stand-in puppets, then with nothing in the frame, and lastly, with a "mirror ball" in the shot to indicate to the computers where the light sources were.
+Fraser found filming with the puppets easier as an actor.
+The puppets were originally designed by Pete Brooke, Phil Jackson and David Barclay at Jim Henson's Creature Shop.
+The puppets proved too large to use as reference for the characters, so Barclay rebuilt and re-sized them under Warner Bros.' supervision and independent of the Creature Shop.
+He and Bruce Lanoil operated the puppets and provided scratch track voices.
+Afterwards, the animators would begin working and put the characters in the frame.

+According to Dante, a "problem" occurred when Warner Bros. executives grew tired of the film's jokes and wanted them to be changed, so the studio brought in 25 gag writers (including John Requa, Glenn Ficarra Roger S. H. Schulman, David X. Cohen, Adam Resnick, and Ed Solomon) to try writing jokes that were short enough for the voice actors to dub into an animated character's mouth.
 Despite this, the film has one credited writer.
+Characters such as Gossamer, Ralph Phillips, Hugo the Abominable Snowman, Blacque Jacque Shellacque, Droopy, Superman (in his design from the 1940s Fleisher Studios cartoons) and Blossom, Bubbles, and Buttercup were planned to make cameo appearances in the film; Droopy would make a cameo appearance in a comic book adaptation of the film.
+The robot dog, animated in computer-generated imagery, was added to the film's finale by the studio to give it some more action and drama.
+Dante and Goldberg redesigned the dog to have him resemble Jones' style.

 Dante stated that he had no creative freedom on the project, and called it "the longest year and a half of my life".
-Dante felt that while he and Goldberg managed to preserve the original personalities of the characters, the opening, middle, and end of the film are different from what Dante had envisioned.
+Dante felt that while he and Goldberg managed to preserve the original personalities of the characters, the opening, middle and end of the film were different from what Dante had envisioned.